On the fields of definition of genus-one covers of $\mathbb{P}^1$: Abstract

 \section{Abstract}

-There exist Belyi pairs which are not defined over their field of moduli.
-We construct a series of such examples where the degree of a minimal field of definition over the field of moduli is unbounded.
-Our approach also provides counterexamples to the local-global principle for Belyi pairs.
+It is known that sometimes a Belyi pair is not defined over its field of moduli.
+Instead, it is defined over a finite degree extension of its field of moduli, called a field of definition.
+We show that given a number $m$ there exists a Belyi pair such that the degree of a field of definition over the field of moduli is greater than~$m$.
+As a byproduct, we obtain a counterexample to the local-global principle for Belyi pairs.